ranranrunforit/End-to-End-Retrieval-Augmented-Generation-system/README.md

 ## Task Specification

 The project focused on factual question-answering (QA) ([Touvron et al., 2023](https://arxiv.org/abs/2307.09288)) specifically regarding Pittsburgh and CMU.
 The system first retrieved relevant documents and then generated answers based on those documents.
-The system utilized large language models (LLMs) such as Llama3.2 to enhance the knowledge base with relevant documents, thereby improving the accuracy of answers related to history, culture, trivia, and upcoming events.
+The system utilized large language models (LLMs) such as Llama 3.2 to enhance the knowledge base with relevant documents, thereby improving the accuracy of answers related to history, culture, trivia, and upcoming events.

 ## Key Checkpoints